2025

 2023

+The year-long process was designed to follow the general Product Development Process of concept generation, basic design, detail design, design for prototyping, parts procurement, and testing.
 Design decisions had to be motivated by rigorous calculations based on mechanical strength, output torque, amperage, etc. that optimized or accounted for the various URs.
 Where calculations were unfeasible, sound engineering judgment had to be employed with a valid explanation.
 A 3D CAD model was generated using the various outputs of detail design.

 Finally, all the design parts were obtained from the workshop, and the model was integrated.
 This was an empowering moment when the product was finally in hand after being designed entirely from a sketch.
 In the final demonstration, the product achieved all the URs except for being able to bend the strongest 6mm Carbon Steel pipe.
 It was diagnosed that the plastic covers around the bending arm were generating friction when loaded, which was unaccounted for.
 Despite this, I was extremely proud of the product my team put together and was seeded with a passion for design.